shiraleabhay6694/Data-Archival-Service/README.md

 **How it works:**
 - You configure which tables to archive and how old data should be before moving it
-- The scheduler runs on a cron schedule (default: 2 AM for archival, 3 AM for purge)
+- The scheduler runs on a cron schedule
 - Each job spawns an isolated Docker container that does the actual work
 - Workers insert data into archival DB, then delete from primary (all in a transaction)